 Most importantly, enjoy your time away, rest and recovery is as important to our progress as the good food and the workouts.
 We don’t go on vacation all the time so enjoy every moment while you can!

-Look out for more nutrition and training tips that we have in store for you while preparing for your summer holidays!
+Look out for more nutrition and training tips that we have in store for you while preparing for your holidays!

 About the author